marcosiino/wp-pipeflow/README.md

 ## Creating Custom Stages

-You can create your custom stages and publish them as an external WordPress plugin.
-This allows you to extend the functionality of WP-PipeFlow with your own custom logic, and if you want publish them for the public or keep it private for your own use.
+You can create your custom stages and publish them as an external WordPress plugin: this allows you to extend the functionality of WP-PipeFlow with your own custom logic: for example you can create custom stages to retrieve data from external websites or services via REST API calls.
+If you want you can then make the plugin with its stages available to the community or keep it private for your own use.

+See the [OpenAI for WP-PipeFlow plugin repository](https://github.com/marcosiino/wp-pipeflow-openai) for reference on how to make custom stages in an external plugin or read the following instructions.

+Each stage must have a StageFactory (a class that implements AbstractStageFactory) which describes the stage metadata and instantiates the stage, and a Stage class (which extends AbstractPipelineStage) which actually implements the Stage logic and uses the $stageConfiguration to retrieve the inputs passed to the stage.
+See the following paragraphs for more info.
+Conventionally, these files should be named FooFactory.php and FooStage.php if the stage name is Foo.

 ### Steps to Create a Custom Stage